Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Bug prioritization and triage problems

 Bug prioritization determines the priority of a bug according to its severity and urgency.
-On the other hand, although bug triage is relevant to bug prioritization, it also inspects a bug, understands its content, prioritizes, and finally assigns it to a proper developer using a variety of bug features~\cite{Hooimeijer2007,alazzam2020automatic}.
+On the other hand, although bug triage is relevant to bug prioritization, it also inspects a bug, understands its content, prioritizes, and finally assigns it to a proper developer using a variety of bug features~\cite{alazzam2020automatic, Hooimeijer2007}.
 In the Wayback Machine, we may use the optional triage or prioritization module and implement a new related algorithm; accordingly, the actual triage/assignment decisions will be substituted by the ones proposed by this module (see Figure~\ref{fig:simulation_scheme}).
 Hence, we may observe how the BDG evolves if we replace the actual assignment decisions with the proposed algorithm.
 As such, the Wayback Machine provides a practical perspective towards the performance of a suggested prioritization/triage model.

 In the triage process, we assume that developers cannot work on more than a bug at the same time.
-Although this is a strong assumption, it is compatible with previous studies~\cite{Kashiwa2020, jahanshahi2021dabt} and is based on the fact that we are not aware of the exact schedules of the developers.
-We also presume when we prioritize a bug over others based on an algorithm, we assign it to the most appropriate developers.
-Therefore, as we only investigate the prioritization accuracy and not assignment accuracy in the prioritization task, we assume all of the bug assignments are done to the right developer.
+Although this is a strong assumption, it is compatible with previous studies~\cite{Kashiwa2020, jahanshahi2021dabt} and is based on the fact that the exact schedules of the developers are not known with certainty.
+We also presume when we prioritize a bug over others based on an algorithm, we assign it to the most appropriate developer.
+Therefore, as we only investigate the prioritization accuracy and not the assignment accuracy in the prioritization task, we assume all bug assignments are done to the right developer.
 Nevertheless, in bug triage, the model decides on the assigned developer, and the above assumption only holds for the prioritization task.